 In the case of multi-car pileups, however, it's not always easy to apportion blame and to determine who should be held accountable for crash losses.
 It is not a simple matter to determine which of the drivers made unsafe or careless choices leading to the crash.
 Accident reconstruction specialists may need to be called in to try to retrace what happened and determine who is actually at fault for the incident occurring.

 Determining who is to blame is important because serious injuries and sometimes deaths can happen in multi-car pileups that occur during winter weather conditions.
-The bad weather does not absolve any driver of liability if the motorist was negligent, including if the motorist who caused the crash made a mistake such as driving too fast for road conditions.
+The bad weather does not absolve any driver of liability if the motorist was negligent, especially if the motorist who caused the crash made a mistake such as driving too fast for road conditions.
 The negligent motorist who caused the accident should compensate the victims because accident victims should not be forced to pay out-of-pocket for damages someone else caused.